Irish Moss is awesome!

 Drain, then blend with 1.5 cups of water to a creamy paste.

-Refrigerate.
-Keeps for up to 2 weeks.
+Irish moss gel can be stored for up to 2 weeks.

 Irish moss is usually being sold in a dried version, still covered in the salt from the ocean it grew in.
 It is crucial to rinse irish moss thoroughly several times before using it in any way to free it from salt and to inspect it closely for strings of plastic (on which it is being grown) or other sea weeds.